Zanosar Side Effects

 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking streptozocin:Less common
+If any of the following side effects occur while taking streptozocin, check with your doctor immediately:Less common:

 - Anxiety, nervousness, or shakiness